McDaniel College logo

 Key Highlights

-• Founded in 1867 as the first coeducational institution south of the Mason-Dixon line.
+• Founded in 1867 as Western Maryland College, making it the first coeducational institution south of the Mason-Dixon line.

-• Renamed McDaniel College in 2002, honoring alumnus William Roberts McDaniel's 65-year association.
+• Renamed McDaniel College in 2002, honoring alumnus William Roberts McDaniel and his 65-year association with the institution.

-• Hosted the Baltimore Colts and later the Baltimore Ravens NFL training camps until 2011.
+• Served as the summer training camp for the NFL's Baltimore Colts and later Baltimore Ravens until the 2011 season.

 Timeline